oceans aware: inform, inspire, involve

 (ii) Peoples and individuals of the present and future generations affected by the adverse effects of climate change?”

-Both of these cases are now in the written phase, during which States and relevant organizations may submit their views on the questions to the two bodies.
-Hearings at ITLOS are likely to be held before the end of 2023, the ICJ in 2024.
-The advisory opinions should be delivered during the course of 2024 and 2025.
+The ICJ case is now in the second round of the written phase, during which States and relevant organizations may submit their views on the first round of submissions.
+Hearings at the ICJ will be held in December 2024, putting the court on course for their advisory opinion to be delivered during the course of 2025.
+See their case page here.

 dive in deeper